pmahnke/mahnke-cocktails/recipe/bramble.md

 stars: 0
 base_spirits: "Gin, Crème de Mûre "
 youtube: "fgE5H8W5K6M"
+description: "A modern classic from the 1980s, this is a refreshing gin drink built over crushed ice with lemon and blackberry liqueur."
 excerpt: |
   The Bramble is a gin-kissed beauty of a cocktail.
 It features fresh lemon juice and blackberry liqueur.
 ---